Shapley Value Computation in Ontology-Mediated Query Answering: Discussion and Future Work

-An interesting but challenging direction for future work is to study $\Shapley{}$ for ontologies formulated using tuple-generating dependencies ("aka"\ existential rules).
+Another interesting but challenging direction for future work is to study $\dShapley$ (as well as the analogous task for the WSMS measures) for ontologies which are formulated using tuple-generating dependencies \cite{alice} (also referred to as existential rules \cite{mugnierIntroductionOntologyBasedQuery2014} or Datalog +/- \cite{DBLP:journals/ws/CaliGL12} in the context of ontologies).
 We expect that the extension of our results to such ontologies will be non-trivial, due both to the presence of higher-arity predicates and the lack of forest-shaped models.
-Indeed, in \Cref{sec:dichotomy-OMQ}, the dichotomy for $\SPPQE$ that we exploited to obtain \Cref{th:cnx-hom-closed} is currently only known for arity 2 relations ("ie", "graph databases").
+Indeed, in \Cref{sec:dichotomy-OMQ}, the dichotomy for $\SPPQE$ that we exploited to obtain \Cref{th:cnx-hom-closed} is currently only known for arity 2 relations (\ie\ "graph databases").
 The techniques in \Cref{sec:strengthening}, on the other hand, rely on the existence of a unique path between anonymous elements, which was ensured by the existence of forest-shaped canonical models.
 By contrast, the bounded treewidth canonical models obtained for many classes of existential rules do not satisfy this unique-path condition.